 Settlement Agreement Solicitors

-We advise well over 100 employees on settlement agreements each year so we know our way around these agreements extremely well.
-We advise employees of all levels from junior to employees at senior director level.
-The backgrounds and job functions are enormously varied as you can imagine.
+We help well over 300 employees on settlement agreements each year so we know our way around settlement agreements extremely well.
+Working with employees of all levels from junior to employees at senior director level the backgrounds and job functions are enormously varied as you can imagine.
 Please do call us to discuss your position – 0207 438 1060.

 Settlement agreement legal fees